-The JTPM1 header is used to connect Trusted Platform Module (TPM)/Port 80, which is available from Supermicro (optional).
-The TPM/Port 80 connector is a security device that supports encryption and authentication in hard drives.
+The JTPM1 header is used to connect a Trusted Platform Module (TPM)/Port 80, which is available from a third-party vendor.
+A TPM/Port 80 connector is a security device that supports encryption and authentication in hard drives.
 It allows the motherboard to deny access if the TPM associated with the hard drive is not installed in the system.
-See the table below for pin definitions.
+See the layout below for the location of the TPM header.